 Corner Cutters: Puerto Rico’s programs are the number one area where I see people cutting corners.
 People try to pull every scam in the book.
 I hear it all the time and see comments on my blog and YouTube channel from viewers arguing that you can just pretend that you are living in Puerto Rico and still get the benefits.

 And the fact that so many people try to cut corners with these programs could jeopardize their longevity.
 As someone who insists on doing everything 100% legal, the amount of corner cutting in Puerto Rico is a clear sign to someone like me to just stay away.

-Most of the people I’ve met who are following the requirements still seem to be flying by the seat of their pants a little bit.
-Overall, it feels like Puerto Rico’s programs attract the wrong people and the amount of fraud taking place is a clear sign that the program won’t hold.
+Most of the people I have met who are following the requirements still seem to be flying by the seat of their pants a little bit.
+Overall, it feels like Puerto Rico’s programs attract the wrong people and the amount of fraud taking place is a clear sign that the program will not hold.

-The problem is that Puerto Rico is ultimately accountable to the US government.
-If you’re going to move, move somewhere good.
+Accountable to the United States: Puerto Rico is ultimately accountable to the US government.
+If you are going to move, move somewhere good.
 Don’t settle because you’re afraid of some monster under the bed outside of the United States.
 If you can move to Puerto Rico, you can move to Panama or anywhere else on earth.

-My key is to live somewhere not under the control of Washington, DC.
+The key is to live somewhere that is not under the control of Washington, DC.

-I don’t mean to say that living in Puerto Rico is a horrible idea, but why live in a bankrupt country under the thumb of the US government – a country that has a long history of excessively demanding tax laws – when you have so many other good options?
+That doesn’t mean that living in Puerto Rico is a horrible idea, but why live in a bankrupt country under the thumb of the US government – a country that has a long history of excessively demanding tax laws – when you have so many other good options?

 The idea that the US government would be excited to see its own citizens take their money and flee to Puerto Rico, a US territory, all while standing idly by and doing nothing is silly.